MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 Loci with too much missing data can potentially induce statistical errors.

-The final quality control step implemented in this pipeline is that of missing data imputation.
-We recommend the users to impute missing data before importing their data into the pipeline, for example using LD-kNNi, FILLIN, FSHAP or BEAGLE software.  ***MAYBE THIS SHOULD BE MOVED TO THE DATA PREPROCESSING PART***
+The final quality control step implemented in this pipeline is that of missing data imputation. **Show an example or remove this sentence**

 ##### 6.2.1.
 Genotype data : Filtering out SNPs with MAF < 0.05 or with too much missing data (10% or more of missing data)